 There are 3 different application services to medical schools in the United States:

-Historically for the AMCAS application, if you repeated the course, all grades would be counted (All credit hours and earned will be counted on average to your final GPA).
-They have always taken into account all of the courses you’ve taken regardless of repeating courses.
+Historically for the AMCAS application, if you repeated a course, all grades would be counted.
+(All credit hours earned will be counted and averaged for your final GPA.)
+They have always taken into account all of the courses you’ve taken, regardless of repeating courses.

-It has always allowed you to use grade replacement.
-For example, if you failed your Chemistry 101 and retook it the next semester or during your 2nd year and you got an A, then you would have an A for your GPA calculation.
-The AMCAS application would ignore the previous attempts at that class.
-If you got a C and you retook it and got a D, then what’s counted is the D. It’s not the better of the two grades, but the newest of the two grades.
+In the past, AACOMAS has always allowed you to use grade replacement.
+For example, if you failed your Chemistry 101 and retook it the next semester or during your 2nd year and you got an A, then you would have an A for your GPA calculation, and the failure would be replaced.
+(It didn’t necessarily count the better of the two grades, just the newest of the two grades.)